The Place: Cambodia

 Eventually, a paranoia developed within the party and the idealism began to take an ugly turn.
 People were killed for wearing eyeglasses, which signified somehow that they were intellectuals and an enemy of the people.
 One educated man with whom I spoke made an effort to hide his intelligence by defecating on himself each day as a means of protection.
 (After all, how smart could he be if he couldn’t even use the bathroom properly?)

 Soon, there were more people being killed each day than there were bullets available to kill them.
 Children were forced to watch the more creative forms of execution that were developed.
-A general reign of terror continued unabated until the Khmer Rouge began incursions across the Vietnamese border and the Vietnamese stuck back and defeated Pol Pot’s army and helped to install a new government.
+A general reign of terror continued unabated until the Khmer Rouge began incursions across the Vietnamese border, and the Vietnamese stuck back and defeated the Khmer Rouge and helped to install a new government.

 In 1996, hundreds of non-governmental agencies entered Cambodia as a result of the United Nations peacekeeping efforts.
 But the significantly higher wages of the employees of the NGOs created an inflationary pressure on the native population, so that many of the local people could no longer afford to live in their own country.
 As result, families resorted to such desperate means as selling their children as prostitutes to service the foreign community who were there to help them.